Travel guide

 1. Purchase the eSIM and receive the QR by email instantly.

-2. With Wi-Fi at home, add the plan by scanning the QR in Settings.
+2. At home, with Wi-Fi, add the plan by scanning the QR in Settings.

-3. Keep your Spanish number as primary and label the new line "India".
+3. Keep your Spanish number as primary and label the new line as "India."

-4. Upon landing in Delhi, Mumbai, or wherever you arrive, activate the eSIM data and its data roaming.
+4. Upon landing in Delhi, Mumbai, or wherever you arrive, activate the eSIM's data and its data roaming.

-5. You will see the local network (Jio, Airtel, or Vi) and you're good to go online.
+5. You'll see the local network (Jio, Airtel, or Vi) and you're ready to browse.

 Tips for staying connected in India

 India is chaotic in the best sense, and a good connection helps you tame that chaos.
-These tips will help you make the most of your eSIM between megacities, endless train rides, and remote villages.
+These tips will help you make the most of your eSIM between megacities, endless trains, and remote villages.

-• Install the eSIM at home: the QR needs Wi-Fi; get it ready before you fly.
+• Install the eSIM at home: the QR needs Wi-Fi; get it ready before flying.

-• Download offline: maps of the Golden Triangle and Hindi/English translations in case you lose signal on trains or in rural areas.
+• Download offline: Golden Triangle maps and Hindi/English translations in case you lose signal on trains or in rural areas.

-• Use reliable transport apps: with data, you can order fixed-fare taxis and avoid price misunderstandings.
+• Use reliable transport apps: with data, you can order taxis with a fixed fare and avoid price misunderstandings.

-• Conserve battery: carry a power bank; heat and GPS use drain your phone quickly.
+• Mind your battery: carry a power bank; heat and GPS use drain your phone quickly.

-• Spanish support: with PuraSim, you can resolve any questions in your language, 24/7.
+• Spanish support: with PuraSim, you can resolve any doubts in your language, 24/7.

-With these habits, your GBs last longer, and you avoid the classic predicament of running out of internet just when you need to reorient yourself in a crowded station.
-In India, being connected means being at ease.
+With these habits, your GBs go further, and you avoid the classic panic of running out of internet just when you need to reorient yourself in a crowded station.
+In India, being connected means being calm.

-Does an eSIM avoid the paperwork of an Indian tourist SIM?
+Does the eSIM avoid the paperwork of the Indian tourist SIM?

-Yes, and that's its major strength.
-A tourist SIM in India requires a passport, visa, photos, and forms, with activation that can take hours.
-An eSIM is installed before you fly and works as soon as you land, without paperwork or waiting at the airport.
+Yes, and that's its major strong point.
+The tourist SIM in India requires a passport, visa, photos, and forms, with activation that can take hours.
+The eSIM is installed before flying and works as soon as you land, without procedures or waiting at the airport.

 Which operator does the eSIM use in India?